coindataschool/showcase/index.md

 ### Donate

 Thank you for donating to Coin Data School.
-Your contribution supports my continuous efforts to bring analytics and education to the DeFi space.
+Your contribution supports my continuous efforts to bring analytics and education to the crypto space.
+Your support means a lot to me.

 0x783c5546C863f65481BD05Fd0e3FD5f26724604E
 ![](assets/CDS-ETH-QR-CODE.png)